 Here’s something that won’t surprise you: we want to get to work!
 The sooner we get to work, the sooner we get paid and can get along to helping the next person with a leaky roof.
 Unfortunately, insurance companies can drag their feet, so it’s important for a roofing company to be persistent.

-There you go, four attributes that you’ll want to find in a roofing contractor.
-They’re also four attributes that you’ll find in Bluebird Construction, and we can help you navigate insurance problems.
+There you go, four attributes that you’ll want to find in a Roofing Company.
+They’re also four attributes that you’ll find in Bluebird Roofing, and we can help you navigate insurance problems.
 Contact us today to get the process started!